Sandeen and Lee Plastic Surgery

 The Process Of Breast Reconstruction

 Some women choose to get reconstructive surgery at the same time as their mastectomy.
 In these cases, the breast is removed and new tissue is used to reconstruct it in the same surgery.
 In other cases, they may wait between the initial procedure and breast reconstruction.
 This will depend on your specific medical situation and your desires.
-Dr. Hess, Dr. Sandeen, and Dr. Lee will review your situation along with any other doctors involved in your cancer treatment, and can make a recommendation for you.
+Dr. Sandeen and Dr. Lee will review your situation along with any other doctors involved in your cancer treatment, and can make a recommendation for you.

 There are two main surgical methods for breast reconstruction.
 Both have benefits and downsides, so it is important to discuss with your surgeon which will be best for your specific situation.